Lindau Nobel Laureate Meeting

 All year long the Lindau Nobel Laureate Meetings continue to pursue their “Mission Education” aimed at emphasising the importance of science and advocating science and research.
 This is also the purpose for which the Lindau Mediatheque is being developed into a learning platform which includes teaching materials for schools.

-In case of questions, contact the International Relations Department, tel.
-52-02-66.
+In case of questions, contact the International Relations and Youth Projects Department, tel. +374 10 52-02-66.

 Previous Meetings